 One of the limitations, is that employees going on AÜG-contracts must be provided with the same working and payment conditions as those employees who work directly for the client (a company they are being provided to).
 This is called the equal treatment principle.

 When talking about conditions, this does not only mean the salary, but also other employment conditions such as holidays, estra payments like a 13th salary, bonuses or cars.

-As a consequence, the client company (so the company the employees are rented out to) has to diclose its own working conditions for those employees who are equivalent to the employees in question.
+As a consequence, the client company (the company the employees are rented out to) has to diclose its own working conditions for those employees who are equivalent to the employees in question.

-However, up to a certain extend, exceptions are possible:
+However, within certain limits, some exceptions are possible:

-For a period of 9 months, the salary and the working conditions can be defined by taking reference to one of the German union contracts for temporary employment.
+For a period of 9 months, salary and working conditions can be defined by referring to one of the German union contracts for temporary employment.

 After the period of 9 months, the equal treatment principle applies again.